|CLICK HERE TO VIEW SITE MENU|

 The Konark temple is widely known not only for its architectural greatness but also for the sophistication and abundance of sculptural work.
 Konark is an exceptional mixture of marvelous temple architecture, heritage, exotic beach and salient natural beauty.
-The large structure of Konark Temple seen today is actually the entrance of the main temple.
-The main temple which enshrined the presiding deity has fallen off and only the remains can be seen.
+The large structure of Konark Temple seen today is actually the Jagamohana (also known as Assembly hall, Audience hall or Mukhasala) of the temple.
+The main temple tower which enshrined the presiding deity has fallen off and only the remains can be seen.
+Please visit this page to konw the possible causes of the fall of main temple tower.
 Even in its ruined state it is a magnificent temple reflecting the mastermind of the architects that imagined and constructed it.

 Inspite of the decay over the centuries the beauty of this monument is still amazing.
 If you are seriously interested in architecture and sculpture then you must visit this world famous monument.

 To ensure the stability of the 13th century monument, the British (India was under British rule at that time) started major conservation work in 1901.
 They cleared the sand, debris and plants around the temple, which revealed the broken wheels, horses, the nata mandapa and many damaged sculptures.
 To avoid collapse, they took the ultimate step to preserve the Jagamohana, sealed all the entrance gates and filled the whole structure with sand.
 It took three years to complete this and we are fortunate enough that the Jagamohana is standing safely till date.
 Archaeological Survey of India took charge of the Konark temple in 1939.

 To Preserve this superb specimen of old Indian Architecture the interior was filled in by order of The Hon'ble J.A.Bourdillon C.S.I.
 Lieutenant Governor of Bengal A.D.1903.